Friday, 30 April 2010

 I sneaked some of my house mate, Jack's boyfriend, Simon's pot.
 Not that Jack calls Simon his boyfriend, which is one of the great mysteries in life.

 Simon is almost perfect.
 I wish he was my boyfriend.
 I’m not sure what Jack is thinking?
-Simon is handsome, blond hair, blue eyes, which is the opposite to my type normally.
+Simon is handsome, blond hair, blue eyes, which is the opposite to my type normally, however.
 He is smart.
 He is funny.
 He is out going.
 He is interested in people.
 He brings his own pot.
 He and I chat away.
 I could talk to him all night.
 But no, he shares a joint with me, then Jack whisks him away to his bedroom.
 I might get to see Simon again before he leaves, all sweaty and ruffled, if I am lucky, but more often than not, no, he just leaves.
 Jack’s bedroom is by the front door.

 I'm smoking pot and drinking coffee on my Juliette balcony, as my ex likes to call it, because it is small, only taking up one side of the front of the house, first thing on this beautiful morning.
 Soon, I won't care about the world, or will I care more?
 Care, in as much, as am-so-relaxed-that-nothing-will-be-bothering-me, not want-to-exit-as-soon-as-I-can, you understand.